-However, as we demonstrated in [8], when computability with GPACs is considered in the framework of recursive analysis, we obtain two equivalent models of analog computation.
-Since GPACs are equivalent to systems of polynomial differential equations then we show that all real computable functions can be defined by such models.
+However, as we demonstrated in [48], when computability with GPACs is considered in the framework of recursive analysis, we obtain two equivalent models of analog computation.
+Since GPACs are equivalent to polynomial continuous-time dynamical systems, then we show that all real computable functions can be defined by such models.